 Haifa is a nice city along the Mediterranean.

 Bethlehem was a short stop for me, but eye opening to see the wall between Israel and the West Bank.
-Nazareth is a town I would have liked to spend a couple days wandering around. almost 4 years ago
+Nazareth is a town I would have liked to spend a couple days wandering around. about 5 years ago

 I would actually recommend to stay most of the time in Tel-Aviv, it is a very lively city, with many many places to eat and go out (much more than in Jerusalem), Jerusalem is obviously the more interesting city from a historic point of view, so dont miss it.
 Definitely go there for a few days (its only an hour drive from Tel Aviv, and there is plenty of public transport) and even spend a night or two there, but overall I think Tel-Aviv is the better place to stay when you finish your sight-seeing for the day.